zuora/togai-java-client/docs/CustomersApi.md

 Create a customer

-Create a customer and a default account corresponding to it
+This API let’s you to create customers and corresponding accounts.

 ### Example
 ```java